Skip to main content

 Final Welcome-Card (Alternative Code)

-An other way to do, with not specifically recommended techniques and logics (but overall similar and still working), is to have a more complete HTML and work with a namespace & instance of your Javascript object.
+Another approach, using techniques and logic that are not specifically recommended (but overall similar and still working), is to have more complete HTML and work with a namespace and instance of the JavaScript object.

-Though this is not the best way to do as it contains some flaws (explained earlier) and isn't an optimized way to proceed within Simplicité's logic and concepts:
+This is not the best approach as it contains some flaws (explained earlier) and is not an optimized way to proceed within Simplicité's logic and concepts:

 HTML resource file: